 The answer in this case (should you desire to keep your AMA policy) is to secure a high limit supplemental physician disability insurance plan.
-A properly structured plan will insure protection against financial loss while allowing someone to continue in their current lifestyle.
-With these plans the insured can meet the 65% of income amount.
+A properly structured plan will ensure protection against financial loss while allowing someone to continue in their current lifestyle.
+With these plans, the insured can meet the 65% of income amount.

 Take The Case Of…

-Dr. R, a 45 year old Doctor has an income of $350,000.
+Dr. R, a 45-year-old Doctor has an income of $350,000.
 His group carrier maxed out at $10,000 per month.
 This only covered 34% of his income.
-With our disability insurance for Doctors plan, my carrier was able to provide an additional $9,000 per month bringing his level of coverage to 65% replacement.
+With our disability insurance for doctors plan, one carrier was able to provide an additional $9,000 per month bringing his level of coverage to 65% replacement.

 Doctor disability insurance plans are supplemental to a current, in-force plan.
 If you are in a private practice and self-employed you can also get a supplemental physicians disability insurance plan.

 You don’t need the same limits as an established doctor.
 Nor do you have the income substantiation necessary for a high limit plan.
 Our disability carriers have considered this…

 You can often get “no documentation” coverage when in residency.
 This means that you won’t have to substantiate your income or pass the typical requirements needed for a stand-alone IDI (individual disability insurance) policy.
 You’ll often have lower limits, similar to a group plan, however, you’ll be able to substantially increase your cover in coming years.

 These options are known as “buy-ups” and typically require only income verification to increase your coverage (meaning that you don’t need to qualify again medically).
 This is especially important to new physicians since, after residency, your income will likely drastically increase.